Prince-projects/Tarkov-Gear-Selector/README.md

 Pack: Sanitar_Medbag
 Armor: Ushanka (Not really armour but 20k is a little cheap for armor, don't you think?)

 WARNING: This does ping a tarkov API.
-If you ping it too much, there's a chance yoyu may be banned because they think you're a bot.
+If you ping it too much, there's a chance you may be banned because they think you're a bot.
 USE AT YOUR OWN RISK WE ARE NOT LIABLE FOR ANY NEGATIVE EFFECTS.

 Usage instructions:
 Download all the files and chuck them into the same folder.